redfox58/tonyxu.io/docs/posts/2019/my-productivity-tools-and-development-setup-recommended-to-software-engineers/README.md

 ### Desktop

 I don't actually have a desktop machine.
-Since my employer Microsoft has $150 Azure credits for employees so I just created a [Windows VM in Azure](https://azure.microsoft.com/en-us/pricing/details/virtual-machines/windows/) to use as a Windows desktop machine.
+Since my employer has $150 Azure credits for employees so I just created a [Windows VM in Azure](https://azure.microsoft.com/en-us/pricing/details/virtual-machines/windows/) to use as a Windows desktop machine.
 I used the VM to install/test any software that is only available for Windows, for example, [Power BI Desktop](https://powerbi.microsoft.com/en-us/desktop/).

 ### Work Station (where I work)

 👉 [ThinkVision P27h](https://www.lenovo.com/us/en/accessories-and-monitors/monitors/professional/P27h-10-27inch-Monitor-HDMI/p/61AFGAR1US) (Dual-monitors)

-They are provided to me as a LinkedIn employee.
+Provided for me to use at work.
 I connect my laptop to two external monitors and I usually have my laptop open slack window, one external monitor open Chrome browser, and one monitor open Outlook/VS Code.
 It also supports USB Type-C so you can get display output and charging with just one cable.

 👉 [Herman Miller - Renew Sit-to-Stand Desk Rectangular](http://store.hermanmiller.com/office/desks-%7C-sit-to-stand-%7C-tables/renew-sit-to-stand-desk/7090.html?lang=en_US)

-It's provided to me as a LinkedIn employee.
+Provided for me to use at work.
 Although it's cool and encourages you to stand to work to keep healthy, I felt more comfortable sitting behind it.

 👉 [Apple Magic Keyboard with Numeric Keypad](https://support.apple.com/kb/SP763?locale=en_US)